dgc-network/dgc-core-TP/README.md

 3. check the balance in the wallet account
 4. transfer money from his/her wallet account to another

 The customer is identified by a customer name and a corresponding public key.
-The wallet account balance, is stored at an address, derived from SHA 512 hash of customer's public key and the simplewallet transaction family namespace.
+The wallet account balance, is stored at an address, derived from SHA 512 hash of customer's public key and the dgc-wallet transaction family namespace.

 # Components
 The application is built in two parts: